Codecademy/EventHub/README.md

 # EventHub
-EventHub enables companies to do cross devices event tracking.
-The events will be joined by their associated users at the server, and the server also comes with a built-in dashboard which can be used to answer the following common business questions
+EventHub enables companies to do cross device event tracking.
+Events are joined by their associated user on EventHub and can be visualized by the built-in dashboard to answer the following common business questions
-* what is my funnel conversion rate
+* what is my funnel conversion rate?
-* what is my cohorted KPI retention
+* what is my cohorted KPI retention?
-* which variant in my A/B testing has higher conversion rate
+* which variant in my A/B testing has higher conversion rate?

 Most important of all, it is free and open sourced.